Forensicom/Bootcamp/CaseStudy.md

 ## Why is this company exemplary in the FinTech space?
 What are their strengths and weaknesses?

-Questrade is considered an exemplary in the FinTech industry as aninvestment management company.
+Questrade is considered an exemplary in the FinTech industry as an investment management company.
 Questrades provides a user-friendly interface, low-rate fees, innovative products and guarantees transparency as strengths.
-While there weaknesses are limited product offering, customer service and research resources.
+While Questrade's weaknesses are limited product offering, customer service and research resources.

 ### Strengths: